Last updated: June 20, 2026

 Child care subsidy and Head Start

 If your child is age 5 or younger, also ask about Head Start, Early Head Start, and WV Pre-K. For school-age children, ask your school district about after-school care, summer programs, transportation, and meal sites.
+For more details, use the child care guide.

 Safety, legal, child support, and disaster help